petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 ---
 # Connecting to Elasticsearch

-After [setting up Elasticsearch](./installing-elasticsearch.md), connect it with Liferay using the Liferay Connector to Elasticsearch.
+After [setting up Elasticsearch](./installing-elasticsearch.md), connect it to Liferay using the Liferay Connector to Elasticsearch.
 Connection steps depend on the connector you're configuring.
 See [Available Liferay Elasticsearch Connectors](#available-liferay-elasticsearch-connectors) for reference.

 Notable installation and configuration procedure differences are presented here.